HawkieOne/MediaPipe-Demo---Paper_Rock_Scissor/README.md

 ## Notes

-This git repositry was mad with the purpose of increasing the interest for the Arthron project.
-The project wants to help pain and hardship for gamers or persons that uses computers a lot.
+This git repositry was made with the purpose of increasing the interest for the Arthron project.
+The project wants to help pain and hardship for gamers or persons that use computers a lot.
 With this we need all the help we can get.
-We need feedback on what we do, we need people who tell thei friends that we exist and we need people to follow your discord!
+We need feedback on what we do, we need people who tell their friends that we exist and we need people to follow your discord!

 - [Discord Server for Arthron](https://discord.gg/UrRRrZCb)